twidddj/tf-reformer/README.md

 # Reformer
-This repository provides an implementation of [Reformer : Efficient Transformer](https://openreview.net/pdf?id=rkgNKkHtvB) in Tensorflow.
+This repository provides an implementation of [Reformer : Efficient Transformer](https://openreview.net/pdf?id=rkgNKkHtvB) in Tensorflow 2.

-You can find the codes written tensorflow 1.x in [here](https://github.com/twidddj/tf-reformer/tree/tf1)

 ## Features
 - [x] Synthetic task: duplicate a sequence of symbols